kaviprakashm/BoomBike_Data_Analysis/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
-- What is the background of your project?
-- What is the business probem that your project is trying to solve?
-- What is the dataset that is being used?
+- A bike-sharing system is a service and data analysis been conducting using various EDA technics to assess the demand
+- This project provide clarity about demand of bikes how it vary based on several variables
+- Which variables are significant in predicting the demand for shared bikes.
+- How well those variables describe the bike demands

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- Demand is higher in month of 3,4, 5 , 6, 8, 9 ,7 and 10
+- Demand decreases if it is holiday , Spring, Light rain_Light snow_Thunderstorm, Mist_cloudy, Sunday

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
+- library - sklearn
-- library - version 2.0
+- library - statsmodels
-- library - version 3.0
+- library - LinearRegression

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by Upgrade AI & ML program
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@kaviprakashm] - feel free to contact me!

 <!-- Optional -->